 PETER IN MATTHEW

 Jesus had put Peter on the very top and it may have lifted his ego a little more than it should.
-Right after Jesus had predicted ultimate success for his church or kingdom He began talking about betrayal, death and a resurrection.
+Right after Jesus had predicted ultimate success for His Church and His Kingdom, He began talking about betrayal, death, and the resurrection.
 “Peter took Jesus aside and declared, “Never, Lord!
 This will never happen to you!”
 Jesus turned and knocked Peter off his height, “Out of my sight, Satan!
 You are a stumbling block to me; you do not have in mind the things of God, but the things of man.”
-Then Jesus directed his intentions at all the disciples and informed them that all must face death in order to build his church (Mt.
-16:21-28).
+Then Jesus directed his intentions at all the disciples and informed them that all must face death in order to build his church (Matthew 16:21-28).
 His followers must at all times be prepared to discern from what God wants and what man wants.
 Peter apparently did not understand or take Jesus’ warning seriously.
 On the Mountain where His Lord appeared in heavenly form, he still taught like a man and suggested that they set up three earthly huts (Mt.
 17:1-13).
 Peter had problems understanding Jesus and Matthew lists four areas that did not fit into the kind of kingdom Peter would have hoped for.
-Why did Jesus pay taxes when He did not have to, to God and Caesar (Mt.
-17:24-27; 22:15-21)?
-How often was Peter to forgive if he was to please God (Mt.
-18:21-35)?
-What reward would there be for a follower that helped build this struggling kingdom (Mt.
-19:27-30).
-Then, Peter and the other disciples experienced the royal entrance of an earthly king into Jerusalem and before the day ends, Jesus tells them that all that earthly glory like the Temple and the city of Jerusalem will crumble into dust and so would the world (Mt.
-21, 24).
+Why did Jesus pay taxes when He did not have to, to God and Caesar (Matthew 17:24-27; 22:15-21)?
+How often was Peter to forgive if he was to please God (Matthew 18:21-35)?
+What reward would there be for a follower that helped build this struggling kingdom (Matthew 19:27-30).
+Then, Peter and the other disciples experienced the royal entrance of an earthly king into Jerusalem and before the day ends, Jesus tells them that all that earthly glory like the Temple and the city of Jerusalem will crumble into dust and so would the world (Matthew 21, 24).
 More incomprehensible was Jesus telling them that He too shall be removed from mother earth.
 With all that happening how could anyone conceive of a kingdom for which Jesus had not given them a blueprint?
 It was long after the resurrection of their Lord that they began to put the pieces together.